rtr-nettest/open-rmbt/README.md

 * QoS measurement server (in this repository)
 * Control server +
 * Statistics server +
-* Map server (in this repository, a renewed implementation is under development)
+* Map server +
 * Desktop app +

 +) These components are available in separate repositories.
 This repository still contains outdated and incompatible versions of these components.
 They shall not be used for production purposes.
-Plese contact us if you are uncertain about the compatiblity of repositories.
+Plese contact us if you are uncertain about the compatiblity of components or repositories.

 *Open-RMBT* is released under the [Apache License, Version 2.0](LICENSE).
 It was developed by the [Austrian Regulatory Authority for Broadcasting and Telecommunications (RTR-GmbH)](https://www.rtr.at/).